 6. 14-Day Trial of Advanced Features

-So, the easiest way to get a feel for Google’s MDM and see if it will fit your organisation, is to just give it a go.
+The easiest way to get a feel for Google’s MDM, and see if it will fit your organisation, is to just give it a go.
 There is 14-day free trial available for up to 10 users.
-The trial includes all the features available to paid cloud accounts or enterprise G Suite accounts.
+The trial includes all the features available to paid cloud accounts or enterprise Google Workspace accounts.
 Above all, note that this isn’t a trial of Google’s MDM as a stand-alone feature.
-Rather, its a trial of G Suite or Google’s Cloud Identity platform.
+Rather, its a trial of Google Workspace or Google’s Cloud Identity platform.

 You can trial the version that you plan to use in your organisation.
 The Google Cloud Identity platform trial will allow you to connect up to 50 users.
-Remember the G Suite trial that only allows up to 10 users.
+Remember the Google Workspace trial only allows up to 10 users.

 7. Reporting Analytics and Trends